 Islam is a way of life aimed at catering to and facilitating the needs of life, whether they are material or spiritual.
 Islam looks to preserve the life of the soul, intellect and family, as well as the economic life.

 Also, it seeks to protect the physical life of individuals, which is highly valued in Islam.
 It is these five arenas that Islam looks to develop and better the conditions for their growth and well-being because these are the essential living arenas.

-So, it was a demonstration of Allah’s Mercy that the Prophet Muhammad (peace be upon him) was sent with the religion that facilitates the needs of all facets of life.
+So, it was a demonstration of Allah’s Mercy that the Prophet Muhammad was sent with the religion that facilitates the needs of all facets of life.

 Humanity is not left unto itself without guidance, but it is aided in the process of life and assured in time of hardship that life is more than just material existence.
 Rather, it has a spiritual aspect that transcends death.

-The Prophet Muhammad (peace be upon him) teaches humanity the purpose of their life and how to establish justice in the process of realizing the needs and demands of daily life, without forgetting or neglecting the demands of the heart, soul and intellect.
+Prophet Muhammad teaches humanity the purpose of their life and how to establish justice in the process of realizing the needs and demands of daily life, without forgetting or neglecting the demands of the heart, soul and intellect.

 Theme III: Muhammad and the Environment

-The role of the Prophet (peace be upon him) according to the above verse is that of servant and educator.
-He (peace be upon him) taught humanity how to live in the most productive and meaningful way.
+The role of the Prophet according to the above verse is that of servant and educator.
+He taught humanity how to live in the most productive and meaningful way.
 He taught that human beings are not just responsible for being just to one another but also to other life beings.

 The problems of today when we look to the environmental crisis are rooted in a lack of consciousness of the real role of humanity which is clear in Islam.

 Likewise, much of the environmental crisis is because of the greed and corruption run rampant in business dealings and the management of the world’s resources.
 Islam teaches that all creations are in a state of submission to the Creator.